-- To solve engineering challenges using tools from chemistry
+- Solve engineering challenges using tools from chemistry.

-- To apply molecular ideas to understanding the properties of materials and functionality of modern devices
+- Apply molecular ideas to understanding the properties of materials and functionality of modern devices.

-- To predict chemical and physical properties from molecular or material structures
+- Predict chemical and physical properties from molecular or material structures.

-- To evaluate suitability of chemicals and materials for applications like batteries or fuel cells based on chemical and physical properties
+- Evaluate suitability of chemicals and materials for applications like batteries or fuel cells based on chemical and physical properties.

 Video and Audio Lectures, Readings, Quizzes, Labs, ALICE Problems, and exams